 - Male and female kiwi birds have the same appearance.

-- Female kiwi birds have larger body size and weight than males, because they are responsible for laying such huge eggs relative to their body.
+- Female kiwi birds have larger body sizes and weights than males because they are responsible for laying such huge eggs relative to their bodies.

 - Male kiwi birds are responsible for the incubation of eggs.
 During that duration, they lose a lot of their body weight.